Appdynamics/websphere-mq-monitoring-extension/README.md

 ![smart-dashboards-1.png](smart-dashboards-1.png)
 ![smart-dashboards-2.png](smart-dashboards-2.png)

 We have already pre-built the dashboard for this extension.
-Please download and unzip the attached smart-dashboard-webspheremq.zip.
+Please [download](https://www.appdynamics.com/media/uploaded-files/1488848871/smart-dashboard-webspheremq.zip) and unzip the smart-dashboard-webspheremq.zip.
 The smart dashboard process runs as a standalone JVM.
 Please run the following command to start the process

 ```
-java -jar smart-dashboard-<version>.jar
+java -jar smart-dashboard-(version).jar

- Replace the <version> with the version that you see in the directory.
+ Replace the (version) with the version that you see in the directory where you unzipped smart-dashboard-webspheremq.zip.

 ```